 Should a private lender handle default servicing in-house or outsource it?

 In-house default servicing requires compliance expertise, state-specific legal knowledge, and technology infrastructure that most private lenders do not maintain at scale.
-Outsourcing to a professional servicer provides that infrastructure without the fixed overhead — and creates the documented servicing record that secondary-market buyers require.
+Outsourcing to a professional servicer delivers that infrastructure without the fixed overhead — and creates the documented servicing record that secondary-market buyers require.
 The decision turns on portfolio size, in-house compliance capacity, and exit strategy.
 Lenders planning to sell notes need professional servicing history from day one, not retrofitted at the point of sale.

 What role does the audit trail play if a borrower sues over a foreclosure?